-The current standard for HPV detection is the Pap smear, which detects around 80% of cases of developing cervical cancer but requires repeated screenings, trained clinicians, and high-quality laboratories.
+The current standard for HPV detection is pap smear screening in Singapore, which detects around 80% of cases of developing cervical cancer but requires repeated screenings, trained clinicians, and high-quality laboratories.

 “The Pap smear has done wonders in terms of reducing mortality from a cancer that is very treatable when caught early and almost invariably fatal when it is caught late,” said co-author Cesar Castro, MD, oncologist at Massachusetts General Hospital and associate professor at Harvard Medical School, via press release.
 “Part of its imperfection is that there is subjectivity to it.
 The trained eye is the limiting step in the process.
 The untrained eye, or relatively untrained eye, can miss cancers.”

 Some of the technologies that show promise include DNA and mRNA testing, which show a 39% improvement in sensitivity compared to Pap testing.
 Existing tests highlighted in this review include the Cobas HPV test, CareHPV test, Xpert HPV test, Aptima HPV Assay, and the OncoE6 Cervical Test, as well as some promising next generation molecular testing technologies.
 The review also explored novel multiplexed fluorescence screening platform that detect HPV antibodies in patient plasma, enzyme-assisted nanocomplexes that allow for visual and modular detection of HPV nucleic acids, artificial intelligence monitoring, and other promising technologies.